ArgonDesign/alogic/doc/statements.md

   u8 a;          // Declare 8 bit unsigned integer variable 'a',
                  // but do not initialize it.
   i16 b = -'sd2; // Declare 16 bit signed integer variable 'b',
-                 // and initialize it to -2;
+                 // and initialize it to -2.
   foo_t bar;     // Declare variable 'bar' of type 'foo_t', where 'foo_t' is either
-                 // a typedef or the name of a struct
+                 // a typedef or the name of a struct.
 ```

 Note that while this looks like a local variable, the storage is in fact